DoctorDalek1963/EPQ/Activity Log/Activity Log.md

 I just watched the Philosophy Tube video *[Identity: A Trans Coming Out Story](https://www.youtube.com/watch?v=AITRzvm0Xtg)* and cried my eyes out because it's amazing.
 But also, there's a lot of valuable information about trans people, their lives, and their identities that I do want to look at in more detail and eventually write about.
 The metaphor of identity as a mosaic was one that I really liked.
 I probably won't read Audre Lorde's *Zami: A New Spelling of My Name* because it's not really focussed on gender specifically, but I might end up reading it for the discussions of identity, which vary wildly from Descartes' "Cogito ergo sum", or I'll just read it for fun.
 I also especially liked the comparison of living as a gender that one doesn't identify with as working at a bad job.
 There were some very valuable bits of information in that video.

+### Wednesday 10th February 2021, 9:55 PM

+I read the first section of Chapter 1 of *Gender Trouble* by Judith Butler.
+It's incredibly dense and hard going, especially for someone who doesn't read much academia normally.
+She kept using words like *juridical* and *fictive*, which seemed unnecessarily opaque.
+Anyway, once I managed to parse it, the content was very interesting.

+Butler mainly talked about how the category of 'woman' is blurry and ill-defined.
+It is a category that claims to represent a group of people but necessarily fails at doing that properly, as all identity politics must.
+Humans cannot be easily sorted into neat little categories.
+Every individual is unique and has their own, unique identity.
+As such, no one category can accurately claim to represent any whole group of people.
+There were some allusions near the end of the section to the idea that the concept of 'woman' merely serves to reinforce binary, hegemonically masculine gender norms.

+There were some lovely ideas just in that first section and I'd love to see where Butler takes them.
+It's just a shame that I have to read practically every paragraph twice to understand what she's trying to say.